 urban-gro, Inc. to Report Third Quarter 2022 Earnings Results on November 10, 2022

-/EIN News/ -- LAFAYETTE, Colo., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- urban-gro, Inc. (Nasdaq: UGRO) (“urban-gro” or the “Company”), an integrated professional services and design-build firm offering solutions to the Controlled Environment Agriculture (“CEA”) and Commercial sectors, today announced that it will report its financial and operating results for the fiscal third quarter ended September 30, 2022, after market close on November 10, 2022.
+LAFAYETTE, Colo., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- urban-gro, Inc. UGRO ("urban-gro" or the "Company"), an integrated professional services and design-build firm offering solutions to the Controlled Environment Agriculture ("CEA") and Commercial sectors, today announced that it will report its financial and operating results for the fiscal third quarter ended September 30, 2022, after market close on November 10, 2022.

 urban-gro's management team will host a conference call and audio webcast that afternoon at 4:30 p.m.
 ET consisting of prepared remarks followed by a question and answer session related to the Company's operational and financial highlights.